 All of these authors reflect Georgian cookery as much as Victorian, though, and by the end of the century there was a need for a new all-encompassing book.
 Cassell’s ‘Encyclopedia of Domestic Economy’ filled the gap to a large extent, and was, like Beeton’s ‘Book of Household Management’, full of facts and figures about the ingredients in the book, as well as recipes.
 Another key figure was Agnes Marshall, who wrote two books on ice creams, which are some of the best works on the subject ever published, and two cookery books based on her successful lecture tours.
 Her recipes make use of all the moulds, colourings and flavourings that the late 19th century cook could call upon.
-In Step 5.17 you can have a go at making one of Agnes Marshall’s ice creams at home.
+You can have a go at making one of Agnes Marshall’s ice creams at home later in this Week.

 Men also wrote recipe books, of course, and most of the high end books were written by chefs working in big houses or clubs.
 Two of the most interesting authors are Charles Elmé Francatelli, and Alexis Soyer.
 Francatelli was cook to Queen Victoria in the early 1840s, leaving after just over a year (possibly after a fight in the kitchen).
 He proudly proclaimed his royal credentials in every one of his books, which included ‘The Modern Cook, The Cook’s Guide’ and ‘A Plain Cookery Book for the Working Classes’.
 In this way, he covered off all possible audiences, and by comparing similar dishes in the first two books.
 It is interesting to see the changes he made from upper class to middle class cuisine.
 Alexis Soyer also published books aimed at every class, though with a flair all of his own.
 The title of his posh book, ‘The Gastronomic Regenerator’, must be a contender for the best ever cookbook title, while his middle class book, ‘The Modern Housewife’, is written as a series of letters and is deliciously bizarre.
 He was probably the best known cook of the era, and a genuine celebrity, and many of his culinary inventions, including the Soyer Stove, remained relevant until well into the 20th century.